 With the Rocky Mountain range in our backyard, it should come as no shock that Colorado has some really killer options for outdoor winter recreation.

-And while you have to get out of Denver proper in order to enjoy the mountains (and thus would need a car), it’s 100% worth it.
+And while you have to get out of Denver properly in order to enjoy the mountains (and thus would need a car), it’s 100% worth it.

 Many of the most popular ski resort areas are at least two hours (or more) drive from Denver.
 And that’s not accounting for mountain traffic – which is just like city rush hour traffic except on the side of a mountain.